[ANN] organize tool

 - How are you checking for duplicates?

-RE: [ANN] organize tool - Added by Robin Mills almost 8 years ago
+RE: [ANN] organize tool - Added by Robin Mills about 8 years ago

 This code is in our tar-ball (and on the trunk) in the directory contrib/organize.
 A Makefile is provided.
 You can also build with Visual Studio using the solution msvc/exiv2+organize.sln and this is documented in msvc/README-MSVC.txt.
 This code is a contribution and not routinely built and tested by the Exiv2 team.